Jnavarro88/Cisco-Packet-Tracer-Labs/LACP-Lab.md

-Technical Report: LACP EtherChannel Implementation
+Technical Report: Cisco Proprietary EtherChannel (PAgP)

 📌 Project Overview

-The objective of this lab was to implement Link Aggregation (EtherChannel) between two Cisco Catalyst 2960 switches.
-By bundling multiple physical interfaces into a single logical Port-Channel, I achieved increased bandwidth and link redundancy while preventing Layer 2 loops.
+This lab demonstrates the implementation of Port Aggregation Protocol (PAgP), a Cisco-proprietary link aggregation protocol.
+The goal was to bundle two physical FastEthernet links into a single logical Port-Channel to increase uplink throughput and provide sub-second failover redundancy between Cisco switches.

 🏗️ Network Architecture

-Protocol: LACP (Link Aggregation Control Protocol - 802.3ad)

-Configuration: Multi-link trunking between Distribution and Access switches.

-Redundancy: Automatic failover if a physical link in the bundle fails.
+Protocol: PAgP (Cisco Proprietary)

+Configuration Mode: Desirable / Auto

+Layer: Layer 2 (Switching)

+Topology: Core Switch to Distribution Switch aggregation.

 <img width="519" height="314" alt="Image" src="https://github.com/user-attachments/assets/a1b97c3d-f254-4f9d-833d-7c28237bf1d5" />

 ⚙️ Configuration & Implementation Logic

-I utilized LACP (the vendor-neutral standard) and configured the Port-Channel as a Trunk to allow multiple VLANs to traverse the aggregated link.
+For this lab, I configured the interfaces in Desirable mode.
+This ensures the switch actively negotiates with the neighbor to form the EtherChannel bundle.

+Switch Configuration (PAgP)

+✅ Solution Validation (The Proof)

+1. EtherChannel Summary Analysis

+The primary verification command show etherchannel summary confirms the protocol and the state of the physical members.

+Verification: The protocol is listed as PAgP.
+The port flags (P) indicate that FastEthernet 0/1 and 0/2 are successfully bundled into Port-channel 1.

+2. PAgP Neighbor Verification

+I used show pagp neighbor to verify the active negotiation between the two Cisco switches.

+Result: The output confirms that the local switch is successfully seeing its neighbor and exchanging PAgP packets.

+📝 Key Takeaways

+Cisco Proprietary Advantage: PAgP simplifies configuration in an all-Cisco environment by automating the bundle negotiation.

+Negotiation Modes: By using desirable mode, the switch actively seeks to form a bundle, whereas auto mode only responds to requests.

+Link Efficiency: Aggregating links prevents Spanning Tree from blocking one of the redundant paths, allowing both cables to carry traffic simultaneously.